ghazanhaider/SAM9G20/README.md

 ## Filesystem

-Both jffs2 and UBI works well for my MT29 Micron NAND without tweaking (except for 16bit wide settings above)
+Both jffs2 and UBI works well for my MT29 Micron NAND without tweaking.

+I used jffs2 without issues in the first run.
+Now both configs use ubifs

 Use UBI or JFFS2 image to burn